 - Competitor research – know how to gain key insights from top online competitors, from their target keywords, page content, backlink profiles, user experience and more.

 - Keyword Research – how to find relevant keywords that people are typing into the search engines, ones that your clients need to target in their SEO campaign and rank for.

-- On page optimisation – have an excellent understanding of makes up good on-page optimisation in 2019.
-From meta titles and descriptions, H1 headings, page text, image and all other page content.
+- On-page optimization – have an excellent understanding of makes up good on-page optimization in 2019.
+From meta titles and descriptions, H1 headings, page text, image, and all other page content.